rumashie/Data-Correction-Script/README.md

 **Instructions to run:**

-Assuming you have Git and Python installed, these instructions should work on Windows Command Prompt.
+Assuming you have Git and Python installed, these instructions should work on *Windows Command Prompt*.

 1. **Clone the Repository:**
    - Navigate to the directory where you want to keep the project.